vortizhe/burgermenu/api.md

 # BurgerMenu API

-You can initialize the plugin with an option object as parameter.
+You can initialize the plugin with an options object as first parameter.

 ```js
 $('your-menu-selector').burgermenu({